 Upon entering, you’re asked to take off your shoes, which brings the experience to a whole nother level.

 Cool concrete floors alternate with rough curved bejuco vines, that are crafted in wave-like shapes.
-Those traditional vines were used since ancient times by Mayan artisans, which piqued the interest of the designer.
+Those traditional vines have been used since ancient times by Mayan artisans, which piqued the interest of the designer.

 The changing texture underneath your feet, an aromatic breeze of incense, and IK Lab’s incredible aesthetic design elements further increase the gallery’s mystical ambience.